Ark of the Covenant

 The Ark in Ethiopia

 According to legend, Ethiopian King Menelik I was the son of King Solomon and the Queen of Sheba.
 Menelik later visited his father in Jerusalem.
-There, he stole the Ark of the Covenant from the Temple, replacing it with a copy.
+There, he is said to have stolen the Ark of the Covenant from the Temple, replacing it with a copy.
 He brought the original Ark back to Ethiopia.
 This would have been around 950 BC.

 Would the switch have been noticed?
 When carried about the Ark was shrouded with a covering of goatskin and a blue cloth spread on top (Numbers 4:6).
 Seeing the Ark had caused death to many (2 Samuel 6:19), and there was a warning against viewing it (Numbers 4:20).
 When the Ark was in the Holy of Holies in Solomon's Temple it may have always been covered.
 An appropriately shaped and weighted container under goatskins and a blue cloth would avoid detection when infrequently visited by a priest.